OSGeo/gdal/gdal/doc/source/drivers/raster/jp2openjpeg.rst

 Starting with GDAL 2.0, the driver supports creating files with transparency, arbitrary band count, and adding/reading metadata.
 Update of georeferencing or metadata of existing file is also supported.
-Optional intellectual property metdata can be read/written in the xml:IPR box.
+Optional intellectual property metadata can be read/written in the xml:IPR box.

 Driver capabilities